Apply many-to-many relationships in Power BI Desktop

 Storage mode: You can now specify which visuals require a query to back-end data sources.
 Visuals that don't require a query are imported even if they're based on DirectQuery.
 This feature helps improve performance and reduce back-end load.
 Previously, even simple visuals, such as slicers, began queries that were sent to back-end sources.
 For more information, see Storage mode in Power BI Desktop.

-Before relationships with a many-many cardinality became available, the relationship between two tables was defined in Power BI.
+Before relationships with a many-to-many cardinality became available, the relationship between two tables was defined in Power BI.
 At least one of the table columns involved in the relationship had to contain unique values.
 Often, though, no columns contained unique values.

 For example, two tables might have had a column labeled Country.
 The values of Country weren't unique in either table, though.
 To join such tables, you had to create a workaround.
 One workaround might be to introduce extra tables with the needed unique values.
-With relationships with a many-many cardinality, you can join such tables directly, if you use a relationship with a cardinality of many-to-many.
+With relationships with a many-to-many cardinality, you can join such tables directly, if you use a relationship with a cardinality of many-to-many.

-Use relationships with a many-many cardinality
+Use relationships with a many-to-many cardinality

 When you define a relationship between two tables in Power BI, you must define the cardinality of the relationship.
 For example, the relationship between ProductSales and Product—using columns ProductSales[ProductCode] and Product[ProductCode]—would be defined as Many-1.
 We define the relationship in this way, because each product has many sales, and the column in the Product table (ProductCode) is unique.
 When you define a relationship cardinality as Many-1, 1-Many, or 1-1, Power BI validates it, so the cardinality that you select matches the actual data.